2E0PGS/blog/_drafts/tearing-mate.md

-if you get screentearing on mate desktop try using marco compton gpu compositor.
+If you get screen tearing on mate desktop try using Marco compton GPU compositor.

+UPDATE: This post as been sat around in my drafts so long they have supposedly fixed Marco tearing.